Table of Contents

 - Keep your devices updated.

 - Protect your Wi Fi with a solid password.
+Learn how to secure your home Wi-Fi.

 Protecting Your Devices

 Use a lock screen on your phone and computer, review app permissions once in a while, and stick with reputable apps that don’t feel sketchy.
 Regular backups make sure you never lose everything at once if something goes wrong.
+For a deeper dive into protecting your mobile devices and the data on them, see our guide on Smart Home Device Privacy Risks.

 Watching Your Credit and Financial Accounts